 Recipe FAQ:

 Gluten free pasta can taste very similar to traditional pasta, depending on what it is made out of.
 The texture is a little different.
-In most cases, you can make a gluten free macaroni salad or other pasta dish and serve it, and no one will even realize the difference.
+Sometimes, you can make a gluten free macaroni salad or other pasta dish and serve it, and no one will even realize the difference.

 Store leftover macaroni salad in the refrigerator.
-Make sure to keep it in an airtight container; it will last 2-3 days in the fridge.
+Keep it in an airtight container; it will last 2-3 days in the fridge.

 Don’t freeze the gluten free salad because the pasta and mayonnaise will not do well.
 If you notice that the macaroni salad has become mushy, watery, or dried out, it’s probably old and should be thrown out.